alisonludick/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites respond to the size of the browser at any given point.
+No matter what the browser width may be, the site adjusts its layout in a way that is optimized to the screen.
+Whereas adaptive websites adapt to the width of the browser at a specific points.
+In other words, the website is only concerned about the browser being a specific width, at which point it adapts the layout.

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?